murray-hs/Tinder-Auto-Right-Or-Left/README.md

 ### Room For Improvement.

-1 - check how many pictures and / or click on pictures.
+* 1 - check how many pictures and / or click on pictures.
-2 - I noticed there are profile that received a lot of likes, tinder show the option to SUPER Like that profile.
+* 2 - I noticed there are profile that received a lot of likes, tinder show the option to SUPER Like that profile.
-2.a auto click super like or not thanks button. if no thanks is clicked script will regular LIKE the profile 2.b I'd auto click No Thanks  ( Accessibility info:  Name:  NO THANKS  Role: button ) 3 - I noticed that Recently Active notification is, sometime free and I also noticed ON LINE activity, But I do not see it all the time.
+** 2.a auto click super like or not thanks button. if no thanks is clicked script will regular LIKE the profile ** 2.b I'd auto click No Thanks  ( Accessibility info:  Name:  NO THANKS  Role: button )
+* 3 - I noticed that Recently Active notification is, sometime free and I also noticed ON LINE activity, But I do not see it all the time.
-3.a I added a code to checked Reciently Active, - I coudn't test it and maybe we can do the some with ON LINE activity.
+** 3.a I added a code to checked Reciently Active, - I coudn't test it and maybe we can do the some with ON LINE activity.
-4 - I exit the script when Out of Like. it need Enhancement.
+* 4 - I exit the script when Out of Like. it need Enhancement.
-5 - Update a blacklist for local driver instead from the script 6 - Automatically change windows size or togle device.
+* 5 - Update a blacklist for local driver instead from the script
+* 6 - Automatically change windows size or togle device.

 ### The Script Works Well When

-open inspect
+Open inspect.

-togle device, and set to any device.
+Togle device, and set to any device.

 * You need to see just the profile and the buttons
 * The script won't work well